 Be honest about what led you to the payroll career path.
 Whereas some people may have known from the start that they wanted to work in payroll, others may have “fallen into it” and decided to stay there.
 Regardless of why you chose payroll, it’s important to display your commitment to the profession.

 See these tips for how to find the best workplace for your payroll career.

 Payroll interview questions: Functional

 The hiring manager may ask functional questions to test your payroll knowledge and expertise.
 These are often referred to as hard skills or technical skills.
 Some questions you might hear include the following:

 What is your experience with processing paychecks?

 Try not to take this question too literally by recounting actual steps in the wage-payment process.
 Think more expansively.
 For example, talk about how you dealt with accuracy and timeliness, as these are the ultimate goals of paycheck processing.
-Also, mention any problems you were able to successfully resolve for employees or their manager.
+Also, mention any problems you successfully resolved for employees or their manager.

 Which payroll laws are you familiar with?

 The government can assess penalties on employers that fail to comply with payroll laws.
 So, the more you know about federal and state requirements, the more points you’re likely to score with the hiring manager.
 At the very least, you should be familiar with the Fair Labor Standards Act (FLSA), state wage and hour laws, and payroll tax regulations.
 Depending on the position, more detailed knowledge of payroll laws may be required.